 13 Packaging Cost per Order Statistics For eCommerce Stores

 Running an e-commerce business involves understanding all costs affecting your bottom line.
 Packaging expenses are a significant part of fulfillment costs, directly impacting your profit margins and customer experience.
-The average cost to fulfill an e-commerce order is approximately $8.50, with packaging materials typically accounting for 10-20% of that total cost.
+The average cost to fulfill an e-commerce order is approximately USD 8.50, with packaging materials typically accounting for 10-20% of that total cost.

 Marketers working in e-commerce need clear data on packaging costs to make informed decisions about materials, shipping methods, and pricing strategies.
 Optimizing these expenses can lead to substantial savings over time, especially as order volumes increase.
 Small improvements in packaging costs can translate to significant financial benefits for growing online stores.